Chief of Defence Force (Somalia)

 The Chief of Defence Force (Taliyaha Ciidanka Xooga Somaaliyeed) is the professional head of the Somali Armed Forces.
 He is responsible for the administration and the operational control of all branches of the Somali military (Army, Navy and Air Force) and thus is the direct superior to both the Chief of the Navy and the Chief of the Air Force.
-The post has however only been held by Army officers and the term limit is 2 years.
+The post has however only been held by Army officers.
 Typically the rank held by the Chiefs is major general.

+In accordance with the unchallenged scholarly consensus that clan affiliation has been critical to warfare in Somalia since the 1980s, clan affiliation of the Chiefs of Defence Force have been added to this list where reliable data is available.

+Dahir Adan Elmi, a Hawiye/ Sheekhaal officer, was serving as CDF in 2014.

-Odawa Raage served from 22 August 2019 to June 2023.
+Odawa Raage (Hawiye/Abgaal) served as CDF from 22 August 2019 to June 2023.
 He was promoted to major-general in the last days of his tenure, being listed as such in a Somali government briefing of 21 June 2023.
 He was reappointed on 9 November 2024.

+A Hawiye officer, Ibrahim Sheikh Muhyadin Addow, succeeded Raage as CDF in June 2023, and then Raage was reappointed.
+Thereafter, Ibrahim Mohamed Mohamud took over as of 29 January 2026, when he was appointed by the Federal Government of Somalia.